 You can choose to practice awareness while having the supportive structure of routines to fuel a daily life that feels nourishing.

-If you want to ensure you have both routines and awareness, choose a Touchstone for 2021 to help you.
+If you want to ensure you have both routines and awareness, choose a North Star for 2024 to help you.

 I’ve also added two Bonus section to help you you create a more nourishing year.

 Bonus One explores Ways to Work with Your Word of the Year.
 This section suggests a dozen ways to help seal your Word…and more than a dozen journal prompts to continue to check-in with your Word throughout 2024.